 - Snorkel or dive the Recherche Archipelago

-Lake Hillier is another incredible pink lake on Middle Island, the largest of the islands that make up the Recherche Archipelago, around 130 kilometres (70 miles) from Esperance.
-One of the best ways to take in the spectacle is from the air on a scenic helicopter flight.
-Check with Esperance Visitors Centre for available flights.
-Esperance Island Cruises have full-day boat cruises to Middle Island allowing you to view the lake up close.
-Cruises leave early in the morning and return at dusk.
+Lake Hillier, on Middle Island, the largest of the islands that make up the Recherche Archipelago, around 130 kilometres (70 miles) from Esperance.
+One of the best ways to take in the spectacle is from the air on a scenic flight with Goldfields Air Services.

 Snorkel or dive the Recherche Archipelago